AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-NeuralNetwork.new(maximumNumberOfIterations: integer): ModelObject
+NeuralNetwork.new(maximumNumberOfIterations: integer, costFunction: string): ModelObject
 ```

 #### Parameters:

 * maximumNumberOfIterations: How many times should the model needed to be trained.
+[Default: 500]

+* costFunction: The function to calculate the cost of each training.
+Available options are:

+	* MeanSquaredError (Default)

+	* MeanAbsoluteError

+	* BinaryCrossEntropy

+	* CategoricalCrossEntropy

 #### Returns: